demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-action-get

 ***
 Get any current scan action.
 Scan actions values are: "PAUSE", "RESUME", "STOP", "AUTHENTICATE", and "CANCEL".
-Relevant when Scan is RUNNING and when scan is on action (Scan is on action when moving between statuses.
-For example: after submitting new action, the scan has an action before the new status is updated).
+Relevant when the scan is Running and when the scan is on an action (Scan is on an action when moving between statuses.
+For example: After submitting a new action, the scan has an action before the new status is updated).

 #### Base Command